Dental for the people.

 Did you know you can apply to have your super released early to help cover the costs of your dental procedure?
 We also have easy payment plans available.

-With 5 convenient location in Joondalup, Leeming, Maddington, Leederville and Kwinana, there's a Dentistry Plus near you.
+With 7 convenient locations in Joondalup, Leeming, Maddington, Leederville, Kwinana, Claremont and Rockingham there's a Dentistry Plus near you.
 We can't wait to meet you and become the dentists that you trust, now, and in the years to come.